vaadin/docs/README.md

 >
 > This repository is currently work-in-progress, and will eventually replace the existing separate documentation repositories for the different parts of the Vaadin platform.

-Documentation and code examples for all Vaadin features.
+Documentation and code examples for Vaadin.

-This repository is a standard Vaadin application project with additional AsciiDoc articles.

-## Content

 Files not explicitly listed below are from the standard Vaadin project setup.

 ### `articles`
-A hierarchy of AsciiDoc (either `.asciidoc` or `.adoc`) files, documenting the use of all Vaadin features
+A hierarchy of AsciiDoc (either `.asciidoc` or `.adoc`) files, documenting the use of all Vaadin features.

 ### `frontend`
 Fusion/TypeScript examples, which are included as rendered examples in the documentation.